“Vengeance would have us

 I gestured that I knew as much.

-“I had hoped today would be our day of deliverance—the witch dead, the curse gone, your memory restored, and our family reunited without any further need to fear the future.”
+“I had hoped today would be our day of deliverance—the witch dead, the curse gone, your memory restored, and our family reunited at last without any further need to fear the future.”

 As his lips planted kisses along my accommodating neck, I asked where home was.

 Kresh stopped to fix his sober eyes on mine.
-“It’s quite a ways away, actually, and the pack is anxious for your arrival.”
+“It’s quite a distance away, actually, and the pack is anxious for your arrival.”

 “They can wait,” I said, my heart still racing with expectancy.